Mother of Mercy Catholic Church

 Celebrating our Bicentennial / 1820-2020

 On December 30, 1820, the Right Reverend John England arrived in Charleston, S.C., having been named the first Bishop of the Diocese of Charleston, which at that time encompassed Georgia, South Carolina and North Carolina.
-On June 4, 1821, Bishop England made his first visit to Washington,N.C.
-During his visit, he official organized and established the Catholic Church in Washington.
+On June 4, 1821, Bishop England made his first visit to Washington, N.C.
+During his visit, he officially organized and established the Catholic Church in Washington.
 The Catholic Community in Washington began construction on the St John the Evangelist Church on February 11, 1824.
 St John the Evangelist Church was consecrated by Bishop England on March 25, 1829; it was the first completed Catholic church in North Carolina.

 In 1843-44, Clarissa Bond, a long-term resident of Washington, converted and received her sacraments.
 She would marry Alfred Price in 1845.
 They would have 8 children together.
 Her eighth child, Thomas Frederick Price, was born in Wilmington, NC.
 He would be ordained a Catholic Priest serving in North Carolina and eventually started the Maryknoll Community of Missionaries.
 Fr Price’s cause for Canonization as a saint is currently being investigated by the Holy See in Rome.

 This church of St John the Evangelist would serve the faithful until April 30, 1864, when retreating Federal troops set fire to much of Washington, including burning the church.
 From 1864 to 1927 – a total of 63 years – there was no church building in Washington but the faithful continued to practice their faith.
 Various private homes, empty buildings in the downtown area and even chapel railroad cars were used for the celebration of the Sacraments and gatherings of the faithful.
 One resident, David Artis Keys, who was a convert, asked a priest in New Bern, “What can be done for my people in Washington?”
 His question showed a desire of the people of Washington to reconstruct an actual church edifice.
-So, in 1927 Mother of Mercy School, which was a one story building at the time, was built in three months, and was staffed by the Sister Servants of the Immaculate Heart of Mary of Scranton, PA with the mission to teach the children of freed slaves.
+So, in 1927 Mother of Mercy School, which was a one-story building at the time, was built in three months, and was staffed by the Sister Servants of the Immaculate Heart of Mary of Scranton, PA with the mission to teach the children of freed slaves.
 The school became a quick success and eventually a second story was added in 1932.

 After the construction of the Mother of Mercy School, the building was used as the Church and the Sacraments were celebrated there.
 Nonetheless, the faithful of Washington still desired to have a proper church and so they began to construct Mother of Mercy church.